Skip to main content

 Your bar/bat mitzvah is a joyous occasion; as such it is important to invite those friends and family who are important to you.
 In regards to the TAS community, we ask that you consider the feelings of your classmates – if you plan to invite 50% of your religious school class, please consider inviting the entire class to ensure that we remain a caring and inclusive community.
 Additionally, when building your guest list, think of people who have had an influence in your child’s religious education (such as the teachers and the director of education).

-2. What I should wear?
+2. What should I wear?

 3. Can non-Jewish family members have honors?